 “Mexicans never use olive oil – it belongs to the history of Spain, not Mexico.
 When the Spanish came, Mexico didn’t have olive oil.
 Mexicans always use pork lard,” Marilau insists.

-Marilau demonstrates how to toast the chiles – for less than half a minute – “simply to wake up the natural oils” – then we add the onions, chicken stock and salt (preferably rock salt), and put a lid on it all to simmer for 10 minutes.
+Marilau demonstrates how to toast the chillies – for less than half a minute – “simply to wake up the natural oils” – then we add the onions, chicken stock and salt (preferably rock salt), and put a lid on it all to simmer for 10 minutes.
 After we will blend it.

 Next, we toast the almonds, then the sesame seeds (“when they pop they’re ready”), and blend these together.